jackfrost00911/Finance-Comparison/readme.md

-# Finance Comparison Website - CardMatch
+# Finance Comparison Website - CardSnark

 A professional credit card comparison website built with HTML, CSS, and JavaScript.
 Optimized for SEO and affiliate marketing.